stvn101/carbonintelligence/replit.md

-# CarbonConstruct AI - Strategic Carbon Management Platform
+# CarbonIntelligence - Strategic Carbon Management Platform

 ## Overview

-CarbonConstruct AI is a comprehensive strategic carbon management platform designed for the construction industry.
+CarbonIntelligence (formerly CarbonConstruct AI) is a comprehensive strategic carbon management platform designed for the construction industry.
 The application provides AI-powered insights for portfolio optimization, regulatory compliance monitoring, carbon budget planning, and investment analysis.
 Built as a full-stack TypeScript application with a React frontend and Express backend, it leverages modern technologies to deliver intelligent carbon management solutions.

 ## User Preferences